Study of $1^{--}$ P wave charmoniumlike and bottomoniumlike tetraquark spectroscopy: Results and Discussion

-The theoretical masses and branching ratios of the E1 to E16 S=0 charmonium-like $Y_c$ tetraquarks with various mixed configurations are listed in Table~\ref{tab:s0tetra}.
-Similarly, the masses and branching ratios of the E1 to E8 mixed S=0 bottomonium-like $Y_b$ tetraquarks are listed in Table~\ref{tab:bbs0tetra}.
-Likewise, the masses of the E1 to E6 mixed S=2 charmonium-like $Y_c$ and bottomonium-like $Y_b$ tetraquarks are provided in Table~\ref{tab:s2tetra}.
+The theoretical masses and branching ratios for the E1--E16 $S=0$ charmonium-like $Y_c$ tetraquarks with various mixed configurations are listed in Table~\ref{tab:s0tetra}.
+Similarly, the masses and branching ratios of the E1 to E8 mixed $S=0$ bottomonium-like $Y_b$ tetraquarks are listed in Table~\ref{tab:bbs0tetra}.
+Likewise, the masses of the E1 to E6 mixed $S=2$ charmonium-like $Y_c$ and bottomonium-like $Y_b$ tetraquarks are provided in Table~\ref{tab:s2tetra}.